 Even something as innocent as making a remark about a person's cross necklace can be considered discriminating against them for their religion.

 As casual as this question may seem, it's a big no-no. The Fair Housing Act prohibits discrimination against tenants based on familial status.

 - Is that a service dog?

-As innocent as it may seem, it actually violates the law as it is similar to asking whether a person has a disability.
+This actually violates Fair Housing Laws as you're essentially asking whether a person has a disability.

 What screening questions don't violate the FHA?

-The following are some screening questions you can ask prospective tenants when screening them.
+The following are some screening questions you can ask prospective North Carolina tenants when screening them.

-- How much income do you make in a month?
+- How much do you make in a month?

 - When do you plan on moving in?

 - Why are you leaving your current residence?